The Second Session of the 55th Legislature

 “The Energy Transition Act is a promise to future generations of New Mexicans,” Gov. Lujan Grisham said.
 “When we were presented the chance to move toward cleaner sources of energy, we took it, boldly charting a course to a carbon-free future, permanently centering our commitment to lower emissions and setting an example for other states.
 Crucially, this legislation does not leave our neighbors in San Juan County behind, as we will provide millions for trainings and economic development.”

 Senate Bill 489 ensures greater renewable energy production while providing tens of millions of dollars of economic and workforce support for communities impacted by coal plant closures, as well as the development of renewable replacement power in San Juan County.

 The legislation raises New Mexico’s renewable portfolio standard to 50 percent by 2030 and 80 percent by 2040, in addition to requiring 100 percent carbon-free energy by 2045 for investor-owned utilities.

-Proposes to amend the Homeowner Association Act to broaden its applicability; provide for alternative dispute resolution; amend disclosure requirements; and give homeowner’s associations authority to levy reasonable fines for violations of or failure to comply with any provision of the community documents.
+Amends the Homeowner Association Act to broaden its applicability; provides for alternative dispute resolution; amends disclosure requirements; and give homeowner’s associations authority to levy reasonable fines for violations of or failure to comply with any provision of the community documents.
 Provides for removal of board members; holding of annual meetings; enforcement of covenants; and dispute resolution.
 Sets or limits fees to be assessed for preparation of a Disclosure Certificate.